dfinity/motoko/src/viper/README.md

   * specify that the property `exp` is _intended_ to hold when this block execution begins.
   * require that the tool actually _checks_ whether this assumption holds (given this actor's entire source code)
 * `assert:system (exp : Bool);` — a _static assertion_ that asks the verifier to prove that the property `exp` holds.
 Useful while designing code-level canister specifications.
+Note: the above syntax is provisional.
+It has been used so far to avoid introducing breaking changes to the Motoko grammar.
+In the future, Formal Motoko may switch to bespoke syntax for code specifications.
 **Static vs. dynamic assertions**
 <a name="statVsDyn"></a>

-The keyword `assert (exp : Bool);` (which is already available in Motoko proper) means a _dynamic assertion_, i.e., a runtime check of the condition `exp`.
-Note, however, that adding an `assert exp;` statement (for some Boolean expression `exp`) affects the static verification of the canister.
-Concretely, the verifier will _take for granted_ that `exp` holds after this statement (since any execution violating this assumption would trap).
+The expression `assert <exp>` (which is already available in Motoko proper) means a _dynamic assertion_, i.e., a runtime check of the Boolean condition `<exp>`.
+Note, however, that adding an `assert <exp>` expression (for some Boolean expression `<exp>`) affects the static verification of the canister.
+Concretely, the verifier will _take for granted_ that `<exp>` holds after this statement (since any execution violating this assumption would trap).

 **Testing vs. formal verification**
 <a name="testsVsVerif"></a>